-World Malbec Day
+Celebrate World Malbec Day

-This shift can be seen in Margaret River where winemakers such as Matt Byrne from Evans & Tate and Julian Langworthy from Deep Woods Estate have determined some of the best sites for Malbec to flourish in the region and are producing some of the most highly awarded Malbec wines in the area.
+Evans & Tate Senior Winemaker Matt Byrne and Deep Woods Estate Chief Winemaker Julian Langworthy have determined some of the best sites for Malbec to flourish and are producing some of the most highly awarded Malbec wines in the region.

 Relax and unwind with a glass of this wine in front of the fire on these cooler Autumn nights, paired with a warming bowl of braised lamb ragu.